 For information about grievances that relate to discrimination, harassment or bullying, please download our policy and flowchart.

-Misconduct processes are detailed in our Collective Agreement for both academic and professional staff.
+Misconduct processes are detailed in our Enterprise Agreement for both academic and professional staff.

 University staff are 'public officers' for the purposes of, and are therefore covered by, the Corruption and Crime Commission Act (2003) as amended.
 Incidents of misconduct may be reported to the Corruption and Crime Commission.